 - 8 How to Use A Bi-Directional Scan Tool?

 A bidirectional scanner is a device that can send and receive information to and from a vehicle’s onboard computer.
 In other words, it can request information from a vehicle’s computer or send commands to the vehicle’s modules.
-Those commands will make the module to perform specific tests and functions.
+Those commands will make the module perform specific tests and functions.
 Ordinary scanners can only receive info from a car’s computer, but they can’t send orders.

 Just in case you didn’t know, an OBD scan tool is a device that pulls diagnostic data from a vehicle.
 OBD is short for onboard diagnostics.
 And it explains how cars work.
-Every vehicle has an onboard computer that checks to ensure that its mechanical and electrical systems are working correctly.
+Every car has an onboard computer that checks to ensure that its mechanical and electrical systems are working correctly.
 When a system fails, the car’s computer detects that failure.
 It then records the issue in its built-in memory as a diagnostic trouble code (DTC or “code”).
 When you view that code, you’ll know two things.

 First, you’ll know which system malfunctioned.
 It could be the engine, transmission, ABS, airbag, body component, etc. Secondly, you’ll see whether it’s a mechanical problem (a module, sensor, or similar component failed) or an electrical problem (open circuit, short circuit, power not reaching a module, etc.)